South Africa Reports Second Coronavirus Case - UrduPoint

 South Africa Reports Second Coronavirus Case

-The South African authorities said the woman, originally from the inland province of Gauteng, had come into direct contact with the first case from Kwa Zulu-Natal when they travelled back in a group of 10 from Italy on March 1.
+The South African authorities said the woman had come into direct contact with the first case when they travelled back in a group of 10 from Italy on March 1.

 On Thursday, the authorities said a man who was part of that group was the first case in the country.

-"The second patient who has now tested positive for COV-19 will now be immediately admitted to a public health facility in Gauteng that the government has identified as one of the hospitals that are ready to receive COVID-19 positive patients," the health ministry said in a statement.
+"The second patient who has now tested positive for COV-19 will now be immediately admitted to a public health facility... that the government has identified as one of the hospitals that are ready to receive COVID-19 positive patients," the health ministry said in a statement.

+Health Minister Zweli Mkize told national broadcaster SABC that the patient was being isolated at Charlotte Maxeke Hospital in Johannesburg.

 The ministry assured the public it had managed to secure information on the whereabouts of all the other people in the group that had travelled to Italy.